Meet The Team

 Joe Grabowski | Founder and Director

 Joe is a science communicator, educator and scuba diver working to inspire the next generation of scientists and explorers.
 In 2017, he was selected as a National Geographic Emerging Explorer and shortly after became National Geographic’s first Education Fellow.
 He founded National Geographic’s Explorer Classroom program and recently launched the Global Biodiversity Festival, a virtual event bringing biodiversity live to the general public in over 100 countries.
-Joe’s a top 50 finalist for the Global Teacher Prize, on the board of the Explorers Club and is a fellow of the Royal Canadian Geographical Society, Ocean Exploration Trust and the Explorers Club.
+Joe’s a top 50 finalist for the Global Teacher Prize, on the board of directors of the Explorers Club and Planet Madagascar and is a fellow of the Royal Geographical Society, the Royal Canadian Geographical Society, Ocean Exploration Trust, and the Explorers Club.
 An avid scuba diver, he’s been around the world diving with great hammerhead sharks, German u-boats and everything in between.

 Jesse Hildebrand | VP of Education

 Jesse is a Science Communicator from Toronto working to connect scientists and explorers with the public through digital and live events across Canada.
 He is the VP of Education at Exploring By The Seat of Your Pants where he’s brought in over a hundred new speakers and hosted 600+ broadcasts since 2015.
 He is the founder of Science Literacy Week – a national science festival held across Canada every September and run through NSERC in the federal government.
 He also produced The Story Collider podcast in Toronto for three years, helping showcase the human side of science.
 Finally, he is a Royal Canadian Geographical Society Fellow and a member of the Explorers Club who took part in an Expedition to Madagascar in 2019.

 Meet the Board